Deducteam/lambdapi/doc/sections/commands.md

 symbol const nil : List zero
 symbol const cons : Nat ⇒ ∀n, List n ⇒ List(succ n)
 ```

-Note that the command requires a fresh symbol name (it should not have already
+The command requires a fresh symbol name (it should not have already been used
-been used in the current module) and a type for the symbol.
+in the current module) and a type for the symbol.

-It is possible to put arguments on the left side of the `:` symbol (similarly to a value declaration in OCaml).
+It is possible to put arguments on the left side of the `:` symbol (similarly
+to a value declaration in OCaml).

+Data types and predicates must be given types of the form
+`∀x1:T1,..,∀xn:Tn,TYPE`.
-Data types and predicates must be given types of the form `∀x1:T1,..,∀xn:Tn,TYPE`. `T⇒U` is a shorthand for `∀x:T,U` when `x` does not occur in `U`.
+`T⇒U` is a shorthand for `∀x:T,U` when `x` does not occur in `U`.

 We recommend to start types and predicates by a capital letter.

 Modifiers:
-`const`: no rule can be added to the symbol
+ - `const`: no rule can be added to the symbol
-`injective`: the symbol can be considered as injective, that is, if `f t1 .. tn` ≡ `f u1 .. un` then `t1`≡`u1`, ..., `tn`≡`un`.
+ - `injective`: the symbol can be considered as injective, that is,
+ if `f t1 .. tn` ≡ `f u1 .. un`, then `t1`≡`u1`, ..., `tn`≡`un`.
  For the moment, the verification is left to the user.

 <!---------------------------------------------------------------------------->
 ### The `rule` declaration command

 Rewriting rules for definable symbols are declared using the `rule` command.

 ```
 rule add zero      &n → &n
 rule add (succ &n) &m → succ (add &n &m)
 ```

 Note that rewriting rules can also be defined simultaneously,  using the `and`
 keyword instead of the `rule` keyword for all but the first rule.

 ```
 rule add zero      &n → &n
 and  add (succ &n) &m → succ (add &n &m)